 - Image-to-Text Ratio: Balance images and informative text.

-- Prominent CTAs: Drives action with clear calls to action.
+- Prominent CTAs: Drives action with noticeable calls to action.

 - Compatibility: Works well with popular email clients.